the Creative Commons Attribution 4.0 License.

 To test the material model developed by Alley (1987), we formulated variants of Eq.
 (1) and compared the model results to density measurements of various firn cores.
 These variants of the constitutive Eqs.
 (2) to (5) preserve its general form but group several material parameters into a single factor.
 As a result, the simulation result does not depend on those parameters but on the single factor.
 The factor is then varied to find an optimal simulation result that best reproduces the measured firn profile.
 The factor that yields the optimal simulation result depends on the measured firn density profile and the corresponding climate conditions.
 It is therefore site-specific.
 This feature makes it possible to assess whether the description of grain boundary sliding given by Alley (1987) can be used to reproduce measured firn profiles, assuming an optimal set of parameters.
 It further allows us to analyze the site-specific factors yielding the best simulation results for possible hidden dependencies.

 Variant 1 (Eq.
 2) and Variant 2 (Eq.
-3) of the constitutive equation combine all material constants using the factors Cv1 and Cv2, respectively.
+3) of the constitutive equation combine all material constants using the factors and , respectively.
 The Arrhenius factor for boundary diffusion, DBD (see Eq.
 1), is retained in these variants.
 Following Maeno and Ebinuma (1983), we use a value of QBD=44.1 kJ mol−1 for the boundary diffusion activation energy.
 This variable was defined by Maeno and Ebinuma (1983) as two-thirds of the activation energy for lattice diffusion measured by Itagaki (1964).
-The corresponding prefactor is ABD=3.0×10-2 m2 s−1.
+The corresponding prefactor is m2 s−1.
 Alley (1987) assumed a similar value for the boundary diffusion activation energy.

-In addition to the temperature T, the vertical strain rate ε˙zz depends only on the firn density ρ, grain radius r, and stress in the vertical direction σzz.
+In addition to the temperature T, the vertical strain rate depends only on the firn density ρ, grain radius r, and stress in the vertical direction σzz.
 Variant 2 differs from Variant 1 in that it uses the modification introduced by Bréant et al. (2017).
-This modification causes a theoretical end to the process of grain boundary sliding at a density of ρc*=596 kg m−3.
+This modification causes a theoretical end to the process of grain boundary sliding at a density of kg m−3.
 It was introduced to obtain a better transition to the second stage of firn densification.
 The strain rate due to grain boundary sliding is therefore higher at the critical density when this modification of Bréant et al. (2017) is used.

 To determine the effect of the Arrhenius factor, it is disregarded in variants 3 and 4, as shown in Eqs.
 (4) and (5):

 In Variant 4, the modification of Bréant et al. (2017) is used, whereas Variant 3 uses the original formulation of Alley (1987).
 The goal of the optimization is to find optimal values of the factors Cv for every variant of the constitutive relation (Eqs.
 2 to 5) to produce simulated density profiles that best reproduce the measured profiles.
 As an example, we explain the optimization process for one selected firn core in more detail.
-The upper part of ice core ngt03C93.2 (Wilhelms2000) is shown in Fig. 1a.
+The upper part of ice core ngt03C93.2 (Wilhelms, 2000) is shown in Fig. 1a.

 Every simulation begins with a spin-up period in which constant values are used for forcing.
 The model is forced with prescribed values of temperature, accumulation rate, firn density, and grain radius at the surface.
 We check for steady-state conditions by comparing the change in density between time steps.
-If the maximum density change is smaller than ρmax|<0.1 kg m−3, we assume that the steady state is reached.
+If the maximum density change is smaller than |Δρmax|<0.1 kg m−3, we assume that the steady state is reached.
 In this case, a transient run using varying forcing data follows.
 We use a constant value of 48 time steps per year for spin-up and transient simulation runs (see Sect.
 A7).
 The forcing at the location of ngt03C93.2 is shown in Fig. 1c.
 The resulting firn profile is then compared to the measured profile.
 We used the root mean square deviation (RMSD) between the measured and modeled density for comparison, as it is simple and easy to compute.
 To calculate the deviation, the simulated density values are interpolated linearly to the measurement locations along the profile.
 To ensure the quality of the results, we limited the calculation of the deviation to the domain defined by the location of the uppermost available measurement point and the oldest simulated horizon within the firn profile affected by forcing.
 For ngt03C93.2, this horizon is the 1958 surface at a depth of approximately 11 m below the surface, indicated by dashed horizontal lines in Fig. 1a.
 Only results located above the simulated 1958 surface are used to calculate the deviation.
-The reason is that the forcing data from RACMO2.3 (Van Wessem et al.2014; Noël et al.2015) begin in 1958 for Greenland.
+The reason is that the forcing data from RACMO2.3 (Van Wessem et al., 2014; Noël et al., 2015) begin in 1958 for Greenland.
 Consequently, the results are not affected by the spin-up period.
 For firn profiles retrieved in Antarctica, climate forcing from RACMO2.3 begins in 1979.
 Thus, only those results located above the simulated horizon of 1979 are considered for comparison with the Antarctic firn profiles.
 The examination of other firn cores revealed that the surface of the oldest available forcing may be located at greater depth when the density of ρc=550 kg m−3 has already been reached.
 In those cases, the computation of the RMSD was limited to the domain showing density values below 540 kg m−3.
 We decided to use a density threshold below the critical density because of the asymptotic nature of the resulting density profiles obtained using variants 1 and 3 of the constitutive equation (Eqs.
 2 and 4).
 The value of 540 kg m−3 was chosen to ensure that the results obtained using the variants of the constitutive relation are comparable, whereas unique values of the factor Cv were quickly determined throughout the optimization.

 As the implementation of our model is efficient and the approach is simple and reliable, we decided to determine the best factor Cv for the four variants of the constitutive equation by simply testing 250 values within certain ranges.
 These ranges are shown in Eqs.
 (6) and (7), which include and exclude the Arrhenius factor, respectively.
 Optimal factors can be found within these ranges for every analyzed firn profile.
 To ensure that this is the case, all simulations were performed multiple times using different ranges of the factors.